Museum | Laboratory | arth – art for earth | Public art | Sustainable Development | Climate Change

 And I create.”

 Just after his first solo in the spring of 1996, he wrote his artist’s statement, dipping his pen, just like his brush, deep into the labyrinthine crevices of light and shadows within the rainforests.
-His ink was soaked in pain, from his trials and struggles of his early childhood, hence light for him, became ’hope’ and the colours – the all-encompassing landscape of earth, filled with all the vagaries of life.
+Light for him, became ’hope’ and the colours – the all-encompassing landscape of earth.
 He revisits his artist statement every year as an annual ritual to fine-comb its core, and it has stayed with him for all of these twenty six years.

 Paintings | featured series: